Skip to main content

 6 mentions Positive Neutral Negative

 The game's optimization has seen improvements, particularly with the addition of new levels, fish, and backgrounds, which enhance the overall experience.
-However, issues remain with tool usage, especially the hammer, and performance can suffer due to overbreeding in larger tanks.
+However, issues remain with tool usage, such as the hammer, and performance can suffer due to overbreeding in larger tanks.
 Overall, players find the game relaxing and enjoyable despite these optimization challenges.

 • “With bigger tanks, they wind up overbreeding to the point of a performance hit.”